neilenns/kicad-docker-github/README.md

 # KiCad Docker images for GitHub workflows

 This repo publishes ubuntu-based Docker images to use the KiCad cli tool in GitHub workflows and as a VSCode devcontainer.
+The following packages are included:

+- `sudo`: for VSCode devcontainers
+- `openssh-client`: for GitHub access via SSH
+- `zip`: for zipping output to attach to workflow runs or releases

 Use it like this in a GitHub workflow: